 5 Manufacture of winter clothing, footwear, bedding and heaters (and all inputs required, including textiles) permitted, commencing at 25% and scaling up to 50% employment and subject to strict health protocols.
 6 Manufacturing of automotives, steel and other metals, rail and ship-building (including components), scaling up in phases to 50% employment and subject to strict health protocols.
 7 Stationery production, scaling up in phases to 50% employment and subject to strict health protocols.
 8 Cement, other construction material, and hardware, scaling up in phases to 50% employment and subject to strict health protocols.
 9 All other manufacturing, scaling up to 30% employment and subject to strict health protocols.
 Part D Construction and related services (inc. trades persons) 1 Civil engineering for public works projects (including water, energy, sanitation).
 2 Public works civil engineering and construction works.
 3 Road and bridge projects, including local road repairs.
-4 repairs.
-4 repairs.
-Critical maintenance and repairs.
-Wholesale and retail trade, covering stores, 4 Part E repairs.
-Critical maintenance and repairs.
-Wholesale and retail trade, covering stores, spaza shops, e-commerce and informal traders Food products, including non-alcoholic beverages
+4 4 Critical maintenance and repairs.
+Part E Critical maintenance and repairs.
+Wholesale and retail trade, covering stores, spaza shops, e-commerce and informal traders Wholesale and retail trade, covering stores, Part E Wholesale and retail trade, covering stores, spaza shops, e-commerce and informal traders Food products, including non-alcoholic beverages